vbounyasit/MyDataFramework/README.md

-The main objective of this Framework is to make the engineer mainly focus on writing the **Transformation** logic of large scale ETL projects, rather than writing the entire application layout over and over, by providing only the necessary information for input data sources extraction and output data persistence.
+The main objective of this Framework is to make the engineer mainly focus on writing the **Transformation** logic of large scale ETL projects, rather than writing the entire application layout over and over, by providing only the necessary information for input data sources extraction, output data persistence, and writing the data transformation logic.

 ## Context & Requirements
 _This section will cover the requirements as well as the main use case for this project to help you determine